mkeller3/FastGeosuitability/README.md

 # FastGeosuitability

 FastGeosuitability is a geosuitability api to help determine what areas are most suitable based off of a given set of variables.
+The api will rank each location with a set of weighted and final score to help you determine the best location.
 FastGeosuitability is written in [Python](https://www.python.org/) using the [FastAPI](https://fastapi.tiangolo.com/) web framework.

 ---